Integration

 }

-// call it at API response
+// call this when API gives response

 try {